Jump to:

 White beans make a lot of sense as the base of a hearty salad.
-Their texture and mild flavor are easy to build on by adding fresh or roasted veggies, herbs, spices and even distinctly flavored cheeses like feta or Parmesan.
+Their texture and mild flavor are easy to build on by adding fresh or roasted veggies, herbs, spices and even distinctly and sharply flavored cheeses like feta or Parmesan.

 The Balkan style white bean salad version I made for this post is very delicious and near and dear to my heart.
 It is both a visual and gustatory feast and being so easy to make you should definitely give it a try.